Carretera Austral: The Ultimate Road Trip in Chile

 - Learn some basic Spanish in case you need to ask for directions.

-If you are looking for a way to make your next vacation in Chile utterly unforgettable, a road trip along the Carretera Austral should do it.
+If you are looking for a way to make your next tour in Chile utterly unforgettable, a road trip along the Carretera Austral should do it.
 With an expanse of breathtaking scenery on either side of you, every minute of driving will be a delight.
 Since the road trip takes you along some part of the Region de Aysen, you might also want to take a look at our list of reasons to visit the area.